5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 ## Speed

 Unit tests should execute _fast_: developers often want to execute them even when still working on a project in order to make sure that they have not broken anything, or to find out what they broke.
-When executing the test suite takes too long it defeats the purpose.
+If executing the test suite takes too long it defeats the purpose.

 Sometimes it cannot be avoided that tests take quite a while, for example when testing GUIs.
-In that case it might be an idea to create a group of tests that comprehend not all but just the most important ones.
+In that case it might be an idea to create a group of tests that comprehend not all, but just the most important ones.

 Those can then be executed while actually working on the code base while the full-blown test suite is only executed every now and then, maybe only before checking in the code.